joshmobley/gulp-sass-typescript/README.md

 - Gulp
 - Typescript
 - SASS
+- Require.JS
+- jQuery
+- ESLint
+- Stylelint

 ## Get Started

 To use this project, once you've cloned the repo you'll need to:

 1. Install packages via yarn `yarn install` or npm `npm install`
 2. Configure browsersync to match your dev environment, see gulpfile for documentation.